 I’ve talked about this on the site in various contexts, in the article Of Whooshes and Squishy Fat, I talk about how water retention can mask true fat loss in some people.
 The deficit is there, the activity is there and nothing is happening.
 Then boom, overnight, 5 pounds drops off.
 It’s not a thermodynamic miracle, nor does it defy the energy balance equation, water shifts just screw things up.

-I discussed this in a different context in the article Not Losing Fat at a 20% Deficit, What Should I Do?, some people seem prone to retaining water (they tend to be a little bit ‘tightly wound’ mentally in my experience), they overproduce cortisol (which shows cross-reactivity with the mineralocorticoid receptor) and this causes water retention, especially when they diet and train too hard.
+Some people seem prone to retaining water (they tend to be a little bit ‘tightly wound’ mentally in my experience), they overproduce cortisol (which shows cross-reactivity with the mineralocorticoid receptor) and this causes water retention, especially when they diet and train too hard.
 They maintain a nice deficit, etc. but nothing is happening.
 Energy balance equation is wrong, right?
-Nope, it’s just water.
+Nope, water retention is masking the losses.

 The same thing works in the other direction, early studies (invariably lasting 4-7 days) on very low carb diets found greater WEIGHT loss for the lowcarb vs. high-carb diets.
 Aha, there’s a metabolic advantage.
 Nope, it’s just water loss (due to a variety of mechanisms) and water doesn’t have calories on either end of the equation.
 So this doesn’t disprove the energy balance equation because water has no calories.